Brown rat: Diet

-A brown rat claiming food waste left in a park.
+A brown rat opening a discarded plastic food container in a park.

 The brown rat is a true omnivore and consumes almost anything, but cereals form a substantial part of its diet.
 The most-liked foods of brown rats include scrambled eggs, raw carrots, and cooked corn kernels.
 The least-liked foods are raw beets, peaches and raw celery.
 Foraging behavior is often population-specific, and varies by environment and food source.
 Brown rats living near a hatchery in West Virginia catch fingerling fish.
 Some colonies along the banks of the Po River in Italy dive for mollusks, a practice demonstrating social learning among members of this species.
 Rats on the island of Norderoog in the North Sea stalk and kill sparrows and ducks.

 Also preyed upon by brown rats are chicks, mice and small lizards.
 Examination of a wild brown rat stomachs in Germany revealed 4,000 food items, most of which were plants, although studies have shown that brown rats prefer meat when given the option.
 In metropolitan areas, they survive mainly on discarded human food and anything else that can be eaten without negative consequences.